BrooksLabUCSC/flair/README.md

 flair.py is a wrapper script with modules for running various processing scripts located in bin/.
 Modules are assumed to be run in order (align, correct, collapse), but the user can forgo the wrapper if a more custom build is desired.

 ### <a name="align"></a>flair align
 Aligns reads to the genome using minimap2, and converts `.sam` output to [.psl](https://genome.ucsc.edu/FAQ/FAQformat.html#format2), the predominant format used in consequent steps.
-Aligned reads in PSL format can be visualized in IGV; alternatively, the UCSC Genome browser can also be used if a chromosome sizes tab-separated file is provided with `-c`.
+Aligned reads in 'psl' format can be visualized in IGV; alternatively, the UCSC Genome browser can also be used if a chromosome sizes tab-separated file is provided with `-c`.

 Usage:
 ```sh